-These events are focused around a particular theme that has been suggested to us or by us; in the past we’ve had weekends that explore disability visibility, relationships, creativity, sex, gender outside the binary, loss, BDSM, body confidence and more.
+In the past we’ve had weekends that explore disability visibility, relationships, creativity, sex, gender outside the binary, loss, BDSM, body confidence, our future selves and more!

-The weekends away are also a chance to socialise, play boardgames (Lee’s vast collection is growing every minute!), laugh, unwind, and just be together.
+The weekends away are also a chance to socialise, play boardgames, laugh, unwind, and just be together.

 As one of the founding principles of TBA is around supporting body confidence, our events include naked space in which everyone present is welcome to wear as little or as much clothing as they feel comfortable in.
 As Lee has described, “We found that when people took their clothes off, the conversations changed.
 Because they had already bared their physical self, they were more open to baring other stuff as well.”